 The Everything Library is a collection of free 3d assets from the award winning game Everything.
 It is designed to help artists learning 3d, independent animators, designers and game creators.
-The assets are usable in all independent and commercial 3d projects.

 Everything Library - Animals.